pblack/docs/content/faq/what-ruby-versions-does-forestry-support.md

 draft = true
 tags = []
 title = "What Ruby versions does Forestry support?"
+[menu.faq]
+name = "What Ruby versions does Forestry support? " weight = 5

 +++
 Forestry supports the latest bugfix versions of Ruby: